The Sūtra of the Sublime Golden Light (1)

 At that time, when the Bhagavat [F.135.b] taught the past causes of the head merchant’s son to the great assembly, the assembly of devas and humans was greatly amazed and praised him.1156

-Then the Four Mahārājas, each from their individual place, said in one voice:
+Then the Four Mahārājas, each from his individual place, said in one voice:

 tadhyathā hirimigāte gandhari candhari dharijebhare śihibhari pure pure gugumti khiramati dhadhimukhi laurubha murubhi kucumurugandhe turu turu turu vīrye adhisiddhi davabbye dhadavabye uste ustabaddhe anle badhe padumabaddhe asumabaddhe svāhā |1158